yussufsh/deploy-ibm-cloud-private/README.md

-# Deploy IBM Cloud Private on Softlayer
+# Deploy IBM Cloud Private beta on Softlayer

 ## Deploy using Vagrant: